 Not all lions are the same.
 Those in Botswana’s Central Kalahari have surreal black manes that flutter in the desert breeze.
 The lions climb trees in Tanzania’s Lake Manyara and Uganda’s Queen Elizabeth national parks, a baffling and unique sight on any safari.
 Males can develop big and bushy unkept manes, while the lionesses are more elegant and slender.
 Despite the preconception, you won’t be seeing lions in the jungle.
 That’s not their habitat, just a misguided impression.

 Lions are languid creatures and you usually spot them lazing away the day in a classic state of repose.
 They only need to eat every three or four days, so mostly they’re resting with full bellies.
 At nighttime their rumbling growls pierce the darkness and echo for a few miles, an evocative noise to keep you company around the campfire.
 Hear that guttural roar and the guides will already be planning where to take you on the morning’s game drive.
 We’ll never forget hearing two males showing off their lungs in a competition for a female, then finding the victor at dawn.

 Seeing Lions on the Prowl

-Lions hunt in the cool part of the day, with the lionesses doing the actual hunting.
+Lions seek out their prey in the cool part of the day, with the lionesses doing the actual pursuing.
 At dawn and dusk you can see them on the prowl and we can’t understate the importance of getting an early start.
-Set off at sunrise and there’s a great chance to see lions and other cats hunting.
+Set off at sunrise and there’s a great chance to see lions and other cats on the lookout for food.
 But by 8am the lions are either tucking in to breakfast or leisurely lounging around.